jackdbd/cloud-tasks-devfest-milano-2023-slides/pages/iam.md

 <Transform scale="0.8">

-## Task generator
+## Task creator

 The service account attached to the service that creates tasks and sends them to Cloud Storage must have the IAM roles **Task Enqueuer** and **Service Account User**:

-- `roles/cloudtasks.enqueuer`
+- <code class="inline-code">roles/cloudtasks.enqueuer</code>
-- `roles/iam.serviceAccountUser`
+- <code class="inline-code">roles/iam.serviceAccountUser</code>

 ## Cloud Tasks

 The service account for Cloud Tasks is managed by Google.
 Double check that this service account exists and that it has the IAM role **Cloud Tasks Service Agent**:

-`service-<project_number>@gcp-sa-cloudtasks.iam.gserviceaccount.com`
+<code class="inline-code">service-<project_number>@gcp-sa-cloudtasks.iam.gserviceaccount.com</code>

 ## Task handler

 The service account attached to the service that processes tasks must have the necessary IAM permissions to do its job.
-E.g. For a Cloud Run service that requires read/write access to Firestore we can assign the IAM roles `roles/run.invoker` and `roles/datastore.user`.
+E.g. For a Cloud Run service that requires read/write access to Firestore we can assign the IAM role <code class="inline-code">roles/datastore.user</code>.

 </Transform>